lindseychoi/readme-generator/readme.md

 * [Questions](#questions)

 ### _Installation_
-i dont know
+node, npm Inquirer, fs

 ### _Usage_
-lots of other things
+The intended usage for this project is for the user to be able to make readme files in a smaller amount of time that will help future users utilize their project correctly.

 ### _Contributing_
-saslkjdfhlkzsjdfghrek;igh
+just me

 ### _Tests_
-none
+none at this time

-### _If you have any further questions, please contact me at lindseychoi or lindsey.e.choi!_
+### _If you have any further questions, please contact me at lindseychoi on github.com or lindsey.e.choi@gmail.com!_